Introduction

 dk is a standalone binary that runs scripts and (optionally) cross-compiles those scripts to standalone executables:

 • a "script" is a file containing source code that can be run directly from the command line.
-Common examples include .sh shell scripts and .py Python modules.
+Common examples include .bat batch files, .sh shell scripts and .py Python modules.

-• a standalone executable is a native executable (ex. a .exe file on Windows) that requires nothing more than standard system libraries
+• a standalone executable is a native executable (a .exe file on Windows) that requires nothing more than standard system libraries

 Think of dk as a Python interpreter, but using a different language (OCaml) and having the ability to create executables from your scripts that you can deploy to other machines and operating systems.

-It was designed for high school students and for experienced developers to collaborate on large software projects.
+Experienced developers, please start at the Quick Tour.
 Students, you should have a teacher or a mentor guide you through the Quick Walkthrough; once to get you familiar with what dk can do, and once more to give you an explanation of what is happening.
-Experienced developers, please start at the Quick Tour instead.

 Developers who are ready to script with dk should explore the dk Runtime to check which versions of Windows Windows Logo, macOS macOS Logo, and Linux Linux Logo are supported for your users.